 - completed -

-This project argues that there is a major discrepancy between the political standing of asylum seekers and refugees, on the one hand, and the commitments to democracy and human rights in Europe, on the other.
-The discrepancy has been overlooked in recent debates on the ethics of refugee policy that has rather focused on the basic socio-economic rights and access to full citizenship rights in a host state.
-The main question: Which political rights must asylum seekers and refugees enjoy in the EU?
-Two further questions follow: What grounds are there for extending political rights to asylum seekers and refugees?
+In this project I argue that a major discrepancy exists between the political standing of asylum-seekers and refugees, on the one hand, and the commitments to democracy and human rights in Europe, on the other.
+The discrepancy has been overlooked in recent debates on the ethics of refugee policy that have rather focused on basic socio-economic rights and access to full citizenship rights in a host state.
+The main question is: Which political rights must asylum-seekers and refugees enjoy in the EU?
+Two further questions then follow: What grounds are there for extending political rights to asylum-seekers and refugees?
 Which novel institutions should be implemented for sustaining such rights?
 To answer these questions, the project considers the idea of a non-territorial Refugee Community in Europe.